techidaily/site-program-issues/source/_posts/revamped-ultimate-guide-to-overcoming-the-recent-fnaf-security-glitch-in-your-game-on-pc.md

 </span>
 <img height="0" width="0" src="https://imp.pxf.io/i/5597632/1983474/22993" style="position:absolute;visibility:hidden;" border="0" />
 <!-- affiliate ads end -->

+ Depending on the size of the game files, it may take some time to verify all your game files.

+ When the verifying process completed, launch the game again and check if this fix works.
+If it still crashes, try the next fix, below.

 ## Update your graphics driver

  Graphics driver is essential to the functioning of video games.
 If The Ascent keeps crashing on your PC, it’s likely that you have the corrupted or outdated graphics driver on your PC.
 So you should update your drivers to see if it fixes the game crashing issues.